G.I. Joe: Retaliation: Filming

 Principal photography began in August 2011 in Louisiana.
-On November 22, 2011, a crew member died in an accident at a New Orleans warehouse that was serving as a soundstage for the production.
-The incident happened while crew members were changing out a set.

 The battle on the Himalayas was shot in the south vertical assembly building at NASA's Michoud Assembly Facility, that had been fitted with a green screen wall at a very steep angle with a lot of rigging above to swing the stunt people through.

 Fort Pike in Louisiana stands in for Fort Sumter in South Carolina as the site of the climactic summit meeting of the leaders of nuclear-armed countries.

+Fatality

+On November 22, 2011, a crew member, Mike Huber, died in an accident at a New Orleans warehouse used as a soundstage for the film.
+Crew members were changing out a set, and the scissor lift Huber was operating fell on him.
+OSHA assessed Paramount for a $21,000 penalty, some five years later the penalty was still being contested.

 Visual effects

 Retaliation had 700 visual effects shots, which were mostly handled by three effects companies.
 Visual effects supervisor Zachary Kinnery declared that while the visuals aimed for the "big and bold" typical of the franchise, Retaliation would be the first to attempt "a bit more of that gritty realism."
 The major part of the effects was given to Digital Domain, which for 227 effects created digital vehicles and aircraft that had to "look fantastic but which are also plausible", given they had to match practical models, the Zeus satellite and a sequence where Zartan shows his nanomite-related disguise to the president—done with the same head replacement software developed for The Curious Case of Benjamin Button and Tron: Legacy.
 Industrial Light & Magic made the London destruction, a digital White House, and the mountain sword fight, which had computer-generated backgrounds and digital augmentation of the stunt people's performance.
 Method Studios was responsible for the desert attack, Firefly's explosive bugs, and malfunction on underground prison.
 Saints LA handled minor effects such as compositing and news graphics.